dfwu/dfwu.github.io/_posts/2019-09-15-why-not-linear.markdown

 Can you think of an example that this revised linear rule does not cover, and think of a revision to the linear rule so that it can be covered by your revision?

+[^1]: Can we be sure of this though?
+We would need a simplicity metric, against which we can compare different rules.
+Then we can tell which rule is simpler: a rule that only uses linear order; or a rule that relies on hierarchical structure like trees.